WohlSoft/Moondust-Devkit-Help/Intro/About.md

 In December 2013 I had the desire to create a [SMBX](/Intro/WhatIsSMBX.md)-compatible game engine, and in doing so, give it a new life.
 The inspiration for this was [Hedgewars](http://hedgewars.org/), a clone of the game
 "Worms" by the company Team17.
-I decided to create a new game engine, with the source-code being open under the GPLv3 License.
+I decided to create a new game engine, with the source-code being open under the GPLv3 Licence.

 One of the most important parts of this project in my opinion is the NAME.
 Because of the NAME he gave SMBX, Redigit was confronted with legal